StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 #### Access AWS Glue

-If you choose AWS Glue as metastore, StarRocks accesses your AWS Glue Data Catalog based on the following IAM policy:
+If you choose AWS Glue as metastore, create the following IAM policy and attach it to the EC2 instance's role, so as to grant StarRocks access to your AWS Glue Data Catalog:

 ```JSON
 {